patrick-dd/reduce-the-lead/README.md

 information is not immediate.
 The data can be interpreted as five year averages.
 Reduce-the-lead results should be used with caution in rapidly changing communities.

+In this version, I have data that approximates the first six of these groups.
+Data on parents' jobs or pregnancy was not available at a low enough spatial resolution.

 ### How does Reduce-the-lead generate a single ranking from 8 dimensions?